sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_06_row_level_security/embedding_06_row_level_security.md

 <strong>NOTE:</strong><br>  This syntax ('{{#raw system::CurrentUserAttributeText::Region}}') can be used anywhere in the SQL statement for any user attribute e.g. it can be used to switch the database name, table name, in the select clause or where clause.
 </aside>

-Set to value for ua_region in server.js to `East`.
+Set to value for Region in embed-api.js to `East`.

 `Click Run.` You should only see rows from Store Region=East (since that is the UA Default).
 Click `Done` and `Publish`.